-- 4.3.1 Closed Program.
-Eligible Employees who retire, sever or terminate from employment on or after January 1, 2021 shall not be eligible for or enrolled in retiree medical coverage under the Plan. - 4.3.2 Eligibility Requirements for Retirees.
+4.3.1 Closed Program.
+Eligible Employees who retire, sever or terminate from employment on or after January 1, 2021 shall not be eligible for or enrolled in retiree medical coverage under the Plan.
+Notwithstanding anything to the contrary herein or in any Supplemental Plan Documents, the closed retiree life insurance benefit was terminated effective October 1, 2024 and shall not be available to any retiree on or after that date.

+4.3.2 Eligibility Requirements for Retirees.
 If you retired prior to January 1, 2021, your retiree medical coverage will continue as an Eligible Retiree, subject to the terms of the Plan.
-For these purposes, you were considered an "Eligible Retiree" only if you met each of the following requirements: - (A) You severed from employment as a non-union Eligible Employee employed by Polypore International, Inc., Daramic, LLC or Celgard, LLC. - (B) On the date of your severance from employment with the Employer, you had attained the age of 55 with 10 or more years of service. - (C) You were enrolled and participating in medical coverage under this Plan as an active Eligible Employee as of the date of your severance and retirement from employment with the Employer. - (D) You elected to receive retiree medical coverage under the Plan in writing by the date specified by the Plan Administrator, but in no event later than 60 days after you receive the retiree coverage election package from the Plan Administrator.
-If you failed to timely elect retiree medical coverage, you and your Eligible Family Members will not be eligible to elect or receive retiree medical coverage under the Plan at any later date. - (E) You elect to receive retiree health coverage under the Plan in lieu of, and thus waive, COBRA continuation health coverage under the Plan. - (F) You satisfy all other eligibility requirements set forth in the Supplemental Plan Documents. - 4.3.3 Eligibility Requirements for the Retiree's Eligible Family Members.
-You also were permitted to enroll your Eligible Family Members under the Plan only if each of the following conditions were met: - (A) You are enrolled in the Plan as a Retiree. - (B) Your Eligible Family Member is enrolled and participating in medical coverage under this Plan as of the date of your severance and retirement from employment with the Employer.
-If you marry or have a Child through birth or adoption after your last day of employment, you will not be permitted to enroll them in the Plan. - (C) You timely enroll Eligible Family Members at the same time you timely enroll yourself for retiree medical coverage. - (D) Your Eligible Family Members elect to receive retiree coverage under the Plan in lieu of, and thus waive, COBRA coverage under the Plan (except as otherwise permitted under the limited circumstances described in Section 4.3.6 below).
+For these purposes, you were considered an "Eligible Retiree" only if you met each of the following requirements:

+(A) You severed from employment as a non-union Eligible Employee employed by Polypore International, Inc., Daramic, LLC or Celgard, LLC.

+(B) On the date of your severance from employment with the Employer, you had attained the age of 55 with 10 or more years of service.

+(C) You were enrolled and participating in medical coverage under this Plan as an active Eligible Employee as of the date of your severance and retirement from employment with the Employer.

+(D) You elected to receive retiree medical coverage under the Plan in writing by the date specified by the Plan Administrator, but in no event later than 60 days after you receive the retiree coverage election package from the Plan Administrator.
+If you failed to timely elect retiree medical coverage, you and your Eligible Family Members will not be eligible to elect or receive retiree medical coverage under the Plan at any later date.

+(E) You elect to receive retiree health coverage under the Plan in lieu of, and thus waive, COBRA continuation health coverage under the Plan.

+(F) You satisfy all other eligibility requirements set forth in the Supplemental Plan Documents.

+4.3.3 Eligibility Requirements for the Retiree's Eligible Family Members.
+You also were permitted to enroll your Eligible Family Members under the Plan only if each of the following conditions were met:

+(A) You are enrolled in the Plan as a Retiree.

+(B) Your Eligible Family Member is enrolled and participating in medical coverage under this Plan as of the date of your severance and retirement from employment with the Employer.
+If you marry or have a Child through birth or adoption after your last day of employment, you will not be permitted to enroll them in the Plan.

+(C) You timely enroll Eligible Family Members at the same time you timely enroll yourself for retiree medical coverage.

+(D) Your Eligible Family Members elect to receive retiree coverage under the Plan in lieu of, and thus waive, COBRA coverage under the Plan (except as otherwise permitted under the limited circumstances described in Section 4.3.6 below).

-- 4.3.4 Types of Retiree Coverage Available.
+4.3.4 Types of Retiree Coverage Available.
 Retiree coverage under the Plan is available only for group medical benefits.
-No other welfare benefit described in this Plan document shall be available to you after your retirement, except as otherwise required by COBRA for other group health coverage (like dental, vision or Health FSA). - 4.3.5 Contributions.
+No other welfare benefit described in this Plan document shall be available to you after your retirement, except as otherwise required by COBRA for other group health coverage (like dental, vision or Health FSA).

+4.3.5 Contributions.
 You are solely responsible for the premium cost of retiree medical coverage under the Plan, which will be based on the Medical Plan's COBRA rates (without the 2% administrative fee).
 You also may be required to share in other costs through deductibles, co-payments and other limitations specified in the Supplemental Plan Documents.